 For selecting the right type of hitch, one must have a sound idea about the different types available in the market.
-Let’s have a look at some of those types described below:

 This one can be used for towing loads as heavy as 2000 pounds along with a 6-feet long trailer.
 It is ideal for sleeper campers, family vehicles, sedans small sports utility vehicles and bikes.
 However, it favours designs which connect to the frame instead of the bumper.

 A class II hitch can easily tow loads weighing upto 35000 pounds along with a trailer as long as 12 feet.
 Like its class I counterpart, it can also attached to bikes, small sized SUVS, sedans and sleeper campers, besides minivans and large family cars.
 But it is not suitable for lightweight or compact vehicles.